metagenomics/submg/README.md

     --submit_assembly
 ```

 An example of a config file for this specific use case can be found in `./tests/test4_config.yaml`.
-In the samplesheet, you have to provide the accessions of the biological sample the assembly is based on.
+In the samplesheet, you have to provide the accessions of the biological sample which the assembly is based on.
 If you provided one sample accession the tool will:
 - Parse the `.bam` files you have provided to calculate coverage
 - Create a manifest and stage it together with the `.fasta`file, then start an upload with ENA's Webin-CLI tool